Link between thermodynamic correlation signatures and superconductivity in twisted trilayer graphene: Methods

 \subsection{Further discussion of $1\times1$ $\mu$m$^2$ spatial map}

-Fig.~\ref{fig:grid} shows the systemic spatial dependence of $\Delta\mu_f = \Delta\mu_e + \Delta\mu_h$, $\Delta_2$, and $\sigma_{e(h)}$ in a $1\times1$ $\mu$m$^2$ area of the sample ($\Delta_{-2} = 0$ through out the entire area). $\theta_{12}$ is the primary driver of the observed correlation physics.
-However, even at constant $\theta_{12}$, systematic spatial variability in each signature is evident, as seen Fig.~\ref{fig:grid}\textbf{h}-\textbf{k}, where the color of each data point represent its $x$-coordinate in the grid.
+Extended Data Figure 5 shows the systemic spatial dependence of $\Delta\mu_f = \Delta\mu_e + \Delta\mu_h$, $\Delta_2$, and $\sigma_{e(h)}$ in a $1\times1$ $\mu$m$^2$ area of the sample ($\Delta_{-2} = 0$ through out the entire area). $\theta_{12}$ is the primary driver of the observed correlation physics.
+However, even at constant $\theta_{12}$, systematic spatial variability in each signature is evident, as seen Extended Data Figure 5\textbf{h}-\textbf{k}, where the color of each data point represent its $x$-coordinate in the grid.
 From these spatially-resolved measurements, we find that for a given $\theta_{12}$ both $\Delta\mu_f$ and $\Delta_2$ are suppressed from left (blue) to right (red), while $\sigma_{e}$ is instead enhanced.
 This highlights that the detailed microscopic conditions (beyond just $\theta_{12}$) that favor $\Delta_2$ or $\sigma_{e}$ differ.

-The specific microscopic origins of the 2D spatial dependence in Fig.~\ref{fig:grid} is difficult to determine unambiguously from our experiment.
+The specific microscopic origins of the 2D spatial dependence in Extended Data Figure 5 is difficult to determine unambiguously from our experiment.
 More extensive theoretical modeling is needed to understand it fully, but that is beyond the scope of this work.
-We discuss two possible origins of the spatial variability observed in Fig.~\ref{fig:grid} even for constant $\theta_{12}$: local variations in strain, or changes in $\theta_{23}$.
+We discuss two possible origins of the spatial variability observed in Extended Data Figure 5 even for constant $\theta_{12}$: local variations in strain, or changes in $\theta_{23}$.
 We speculate that the latter are the more likely explanation of the data than variations in strain, as we discuss further below.